Abhipathak-01/Python-DataStructure/README.md

 4. Else (x is smaller) recur for the left half.

 **Analysis**:-

 The time complexity of Binary Search can be written as
         T(n) = T(n/2) + c
 solution of the recurrence is
         O(Logn)

+### **Insertion Sort**

+**Definition**:-

+Insertion sort is a simple sorting that builds the final sorted array one item at a time.
+The array is virtually split into a sorted and unsorted part.
+Values from unsorted part are picked and plaed at the correct position in the sorted part.

+**Steps**:-
+To sort an array of size n in ascending order.

+1. Iterate from arr[1] to arr[n] over the array.
+2. Compare the current element (key) to its predecessor.
+3. If the key element is smaller than its predecessor, compare it to the elements before.
+Move the greater elements one position up to make space for the swapped element.

+**Analysis**:-

+Time complexity of insertion sort is O(N*2)
+Insertion sort takes maximum time to sort if elements are sorted in reverse order.
+And it takes minimum time (Order of n) when elements are already sorted.